Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: Self-Assembly of the Sierpinski Triangle

-As blocks fill in, determining their identity as $0$ or $1$ blocks and then presenting that output to their north and east, allowing further block assembly, those that are $0$ blocks also activate glues on their output (north and east) sides which are used to detect that they are bordered by a $1$-block and begin the dissociation process.
-When a $1$ block forms in the block $f(x,y)$, it must be the case that one of the inputs to the tile in position $f(x,y)_{00}$ is a $0$.
+Next, we describe the dissociation process that removes the $0$-blocks from a region of the produced assembly once that region is fully enclosed by $1$-blocks.
+After blocks determine their identity as $0$- or $1$-blocks, they presenting that output to their north and east, allowing further block assembly. $1$-blocks display glues to their south or east, while $0$-blocks also activate glues on their output (north and east) sides which are used to detect that they are bordered by a $1$-block and begin the dissociation process.
+When a $1$-block forms in the block $f(x,y)$, it must be the case that one of the inputs to the tile in position $f(x,y)_{00}$ is a $0$.
 If $f(x,y)_{00}$ is of type $SW0$, that input was to the south, and if it is $SW1$ then that input came from the west.
 Once both inputs have been determined, such a $SW0$ ($SW1$) tile will activate a glue which initiates a $Ev1$ ($Eh$) signal to the south (west).
 This signal will be received by the bordering $0$-block and cause it to dissociate from the $1$-block and pass the signal further into the block and the entire white region.
 The combination of $Ev$ and $Eh$ signals which pass through $0$-blocks in a white region bounded by $1$-blocks (note that they must be completely surrounded by $1$-blocks since the order of block growth is strictly up and to the right and those signals are only initiated from the south and east sides of $1$-blocks) cause them to separate into vertical chunks which can each dissociate as single supertiles.
 The design of the signal propagation and glue deactivation is such that the junk supertiles can only dissociate as supertiles which are bounded on both the north and south by $1$-blocks (although they may only be $1$ block wide and thus bounded on the east and west by $0$-blocks).
 This fact is extremely important to the process which further breaks apart those junk supertiles into constant sized pieces but also ensures that they will always be broken apart and never interfere with further growth of the assembly representing the Sierpinski triangle.